The Habanero: Breaking Down the Popular Pepper

 How Hot are these Peppers?

-Habaneros range from 100,000 to 500,000 Scoville Heat Units (SHU).
+Habaneros range from 100,000 to 577,000 Scoville Heat Units (SHU).
+There are many varieties of habanero peppers, the most popular varieties are red and orange habaneros, those typically range between 300,000 to 350,000 SHU.
 The higher the number of SHU, the hotter the pepper.
 This number indicates the number of times that chili oil from a specific pepper needed to be diluted with sugar water until they could no longer detect any heat.
 Wilbur Scoville invented this test over a hundred years ago.
 If you would like to learn more about the Scoville Scoville Scale be sure to check out our Complete Guide to the Scoville Scale by clicking here.

 Generally, the Habaneros you grow yourself will pack more of a punch than the ones you can find at the grocery store.
 When dried and combined with hundreds or even thousands of pepper to make a powder or flake product the heat will average out to give a more moderate SHU rating.
 Some of the peppers are by nature going to be hotter, some will be more mild, by crushing them all together you will get a standard SHU rating as seen in the chart below.
 If you crave the extreme heat, wait as long as possible to pick them.
 As the pepper changes to darker and deeper colors, its heat will also increase.
 You also do not want to wait too long though as peppers tend to rot from within, once a pepper is a vibrant color it is the best time to pick them.